Skip to content

 Inside the Virgin Australia Brisbane lounge

-Virgin Australia opened the new Brisbane lounge in late 2015, with Richard Branson himself present.
+Virgin Australia opened the new Brisbane lounge in late 2015, with Richard Branson present.
 It features a large atrium entry, cafe and, like in Sydney, Premium Entry for eligible travellers.

-Designed for those with only hand luggage, Premium Entry is a real time-saver, offering direct lounge access and security clearance from the terminal entrance.
+Designed for those with only hand luggage, Premium Entry is a real-time-saver, offering direct lounge access and security clearance from the terminal entrance.
 Check the Virgin Australia website for the latest info on when Premium Entry is open.

 Virgin Australia Brisbane Premium Entry